ramiroencinas/Win32-DrivesAndTypes/README.md

 Raku module - Provides a list of Win32 drives and drive types.

 ## OS Supported: ##
-* Win32 by Native calls
+Only Win32 by Native calls.

 ## Installing the module ##